Ozempic in Calgary: Virtual Prescriptions From -Registered Alberta Physicians

 Who Qualifies for Ozempic in Calgary?

 Ozempic's Health Canada-approved indication is Type 2 diabetes.
 Off-label prescribing for chronic weight management is legal across Canada when clinically justified and is consistent with Obesity Canada's 2020 Clinical Practice Guidelines.
-Your Alberta-licensed physician will confirm eligibility against the criteria below.
+Your licensed doctor will confirm clinical fit using the criteria below.

 - Adults with confirmed Type 2 diabetes (HbA1c 6.5%+ or fasting glucose 7.0 mmol/L+).